anders-w-rasmussen/crispr_decryptr/README.md

 ### Troubleshooting the *infer* command

-If you are having issues with Stan or the Stan model, it is possible *cmdstanpy* isn't correctly installing *cmdstan*.
-We suggest manual installation as follows:
+If you are having issues with Stan or the Stan model, we suggest manual installation instead of relying on *cmdstanpy*.
+Please try the following:

 ```bash
 git clone --recursive https://github.com/stan-dev/cmdstan